 Pico de Gallo

-- 1 C Bell Pepper about 1 post processing
+- 1 C Bell Pepper post processing, about 1 pepper (optional)

-- 1 C White Onion about 1 post processing
+- 1 C White Onion post processing, about 1 medium onion

-- 3 Cloves of Garlic about 3/4 tsp minced
+- 3 Plump Cloves of Garlic about 1/2 Tbs minced

 - 1 Jalapeño or 2 Serrano Peppers